The Best TV Shows on Netflix Right Now

 Try to imagine Lost as a sitcom plus some more philosophical depth and a lot more humor, and you’re on your way to The Good Place.
 Parks and Recreation showrunner Michael Schur’s new sitcom is set in an afterlife where Eleanor Shellstrop (Bell), a recently deceased woman who lived a selfish, spiteful life, has ended up in the “good place” by mistake.
 With the help of her soulmate Chidi (Harper), she tries to learn how to be a better person as we get flashbacks to Eleanor’s life and the lives of those around her.
 Meanwhile, the architect of the good place, Michael (Danson), tries to figure out why everything in this utopia is going haywire.

 It’s a sweet, funny, brilliant bit of television, and when I finally caught up with it, I was angry that I hadn’t watched it sooner.
-I’m not going to make that mistake, and I can’t wait for it to return for its second season in September.
 Watch it as soon as possible. – Matt Goldberg

 The Great British Baking Show

 If only all reality TV was this good.
 Rather than stuff the competition with people who “aren’t here to make friends” and cut each others throats for a cash prize, The Great British Baking Show is all about people being nice to each other as they attempt various baking challenges to win the title of Britain’s best amateur baker.
 With the help of charming lead hosts Mel Giedroyc and Sue Perkins and thoughtful judges Mary Berry and Paul Hollywood, there’s plenty of humor and a surprising level of intensity as you anxiously hope the contestants’ baked goods can come to fruition.
 My fiancée introduced me to this show, and while I was hesitant at first, I’m obsessed with it now.
 Try not to devour the series all at once. – Matt Goldberg